Research Scientist Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for research scientist roles in Connecticut?

-The H-1B is the most common visa for research scientist positions in Connecticut, as these roles typically qualify as specialty occupations requiring at least a bachelor's degree in a specific scientific field.
+The H-1B visa is the most common visa for research scientist positions in Connecticut, as these roles typically qualify as specialty occupations requiring at least a bachelor's degree in a specific scientific field.
 University and nonprofit research institutions may file cap-exempt H-1B petitions, which avoid the annual lottery.
 The O-1A is an option for scientists with demonstrated extraordinary achievement.
-J-1 exchange visitor visas are common for postdoctoral research roles.
+J-1 visa exchange visitor visas are common for postdoctoral research roles.

 Which cities in Connecticut have the most research scientist sponsorship jobs?